karimboubouh/P3/README.md

-# Biased Personalized P2P Machine Learning
+# Robust and Energy Efficient P2P Personalized Machine Learning in Heterogeneous Environments

 ### Example of running the code